asticode/go-astitodo/readme.md

 # About

-I use inline TODOs a lot in my code and needed a way to print all TODOs easily, so I created `gotodo`
+I use inline TODOs a lot in my code and needed a way to print all TODOs easily, so I created `astitodo`

 It parses the comments from the AST and extract their TODOs.
 It can provide valuable information such as the TODO's assignee which can be filtered afterwards